 - Never use honey (it can lead to fungus)

 - Do not use any other sweetener like brown sugars, molasses or artificial sweeteners.

 - Some recommend boiling the water for a sterile and chlorine-free syrup.

 A bee problem has more to do with the feeder’s design, so you might try a hummingbird feeder with built in bee guards.

 When fall arrives, and you’ve not seen a hummer for three weeks, then it’s time to take down your hummingbird feeder.
 Leaving it up even after yours have departed will allow passing migrants an opportunity to drop in for a feeding.
 6

 It’s safe to take down your feeder in fall, three weeks after no hummingbird sightings.

 Yes, you can buy pre-packaged hummingbird food mixes ready to pour into feeders.
-Some even tout added vitamins and mineral (which hummers likely get already from the insects, spiders, and tree sap they consume.
-And the commonsense economics are such that home made nectar works out to about 90 cents a gallon, whereas you might pay as much as 14 dollars a quart for the “store-bought”.
+Some even tout added vitamins and minerals (which hummers likely get already from the insects, spiders, and tree sap they consume.

 Homemade hummingbird food is much cheaper than store bought.